pvico/grbl32/README.md

 ```
 Type the following command + `<return>`
 ```
-G90 G94 G21 F100
+G90 G94 G21
 ```
-GRBL is now in absolute mode, any move coordinates will be relative to the machine zero position.
+GRBL is now in absolute mode, any movement coordinates will be relative to the machine zero position.
-Type `X100` + `<return>` and immediately after hit the `?` key a few times.
-You will see the move progress.
+Type `X100` + `<return>` and immediately after this, hit the `?` key a few times.
+You will see the progress.
 ```
 ?<Run|MPos:5.665,0.000,0.000|Bf:198,254|FS:642,0>
 ?<Run|MPos:14.036,0.000,0.000|Bf:198,254|FS:1009,0>